top of page

 bensonlog.jpg

-Stella, is located on the Washington side of the Columbia River, near the mouth of Germany Creek.
-The property on which Stella was established was originally owned by John Guizendorfer, who filed a donation land claim for 320 acres in 1865.
-Soon after it was purchased by Henry Lawson who established a wharf, known as Lawson's Landing, for ships to dock and off load supplies and settlers arriving to the area.
-Ships would load up with cordwood and continue travel on the the river.
+Stella is located on the Washington side of the Columbia River, near the mouth of Germany Creek.
+The land on which Stella was established was originally claimed in 1865 by John Guizendorfer, who filed a donation land claim for 320 acres.
+Shortly afterward, the property was purchased by Henry Lawson, who established a wharf—known as Lawson’s Landing—where ships could dock to offload supplies and settlers arriving in the area.
+Vessels would also load up with cordwood before continuing their journey along the Columbia River.

-The 1870s brought the arrival of men and small companies destined to become the lumber barons of the next thirty years.
-Perhaps most important to the development of Stella as a community was the arrival of Benjamin F. Brock in 1875.
-The young Vermonter stated out logging with Jacob Wiest.
-Brock stayed with Wiest for seven years.
-The Wiest brothers logging operation was one of the first organized effort on the Columbia River.
+The 1870s marked the arrival of ambitious men and small companies who would become the lumber barons of the following decades.
+One of the most influential figures in the development of Stella as a community was Benjamin F. Brock, who arrived in 1875.
+A young man from Vermont, Brock began his logging career working alongside Jacob Wiest.
+He remained with the Wiest operation for seven years.
+The Wiest brothers' logging company was among the first organized logging efforts on the Columbia River and played a foundational role in shaping the region’s timber industry

 The Making of Stella

-1805 - The Lewis and Clark Expedition paddled past the wetland at the mouth o f today's Germany Creek and today's Crims Island.
+1805 - The Lewis and Clark Expedition paddled past the wetlands at the mouth of today's Germany Creek and Crims Island.

 1848 - Oak Point was a busy port along the Columbia River.
 Abernethy’s mill was in full swing shipping lumber to California during the gold rush.